-The cable route will terminate at a proposed converter station within the former Charles Poletti Power Plant.
-Most of the former complex has been razed, and according to TRC's (2020a) report, the plant was built on made-land created after 1898.
+The cable route will terminate at a proposed substation within the former Charles Poletti Power Plant.
+Most of the former complex has been razed, and according to TRC's (2020a) report; the plant was built on made land created after 1898.
+As such, there is little to no archeological potential in the cable route, work areas, and substation in this location.